jupyter-naas/docs/site/docs/scale/platform-comparisons/snowflake.md

 sidebar_position: 3
 ---

-# Naas + Snowflake Integration
+# Naas vs. Snowflake

-Rather than replacing Snowflake, Naas acts as an intelligent AI layer that enhances your existing data warehouse investment.
-This comparison shows how Naas complements Snowflake by adding conversational interfaces, AI orchestration, and intelligent automation to your data infrastructure.
+A comprehensive comparison between Naas and Snowflake covering both competitive positioning and integration strategies.
+Whether you're evaluating a complete platform replacement or looking to enhance your existing data warehouse with AI capabilities, this analysis helps you understand the trade-offs and opportunities.

 ## Executive Summary